Specialization in Injury Prevention and Control

 - 305.861.01 Graduate Seminar in Injury Research and Policy (must take all 4 terms)

-Students must then select two courses from the following six offerings:
+Students must then select three courses from the following offerings:

 - 305.615.01 Occupational Injury Prevention and Safety Practice